jacobgil/jacobgil.github.io/_posts/2017-06-23-pruning-deep-neural-networks.md

 ![Taylor expansion]({{ site.url }}/assets/prune_taylor_equation_1.png)
 ![Taylor expansion]({{ site.url }}/assets/prune_taylor_equation_2.png)

+The rankings of each layer are then normalized by the

 If the difference is high, then h has a significant contribution to the loss.
 Notice how they used the absolute difference and not just the difference.